 Niagara University’s Office of Career Services is committed to preparing Niagara’s graduates to make a difference in the world.
 While we can’t guarantee anyone a job, we will do all that we can to provide you with the tools you need to compete.
 According to the National Association of Colleges and Employers (NACE), employers seek students who can communicate effectively, work as a member of a team, are unafraid of challenges and willing to go the extra mile.
 These are the core values of the Office of Career Services, and we continually seek new and innovative ways to prepare you for the job market.
 As a result, in recent years despite a challenging economy, our graduates have enjoyed an employment rate far above the national average.
 Students who take advantage of our services and resources succeed.

 This session will explain the process of transferring into Niagara University.
 We will also discuss credit placement, articulation agreements, dual admission programs and transfer scholarships.
 If you are planning to attend a community college or another school prior to entering NU, this is the breakout session for you.

 Applying to college can be a confusing process, but it doesn't have to be.
-This session will focus specifically on how to apply to Niagara University.
+Come meet our President and listen to his vision of Niagara, followed by our Director explaining the specifics on how to apply to Niagara University.
 We will discuss various types of applications from the Common Application to the standard pen and paper versions.
 The admissions time-table, requirements, events, and what to expect along the way will all be discussed as well.
 Time will be made available for questions and answers.

-Presenter: Mark Wojnowski, Director of Admissions & Harry Gong, Director of Admissions Operations
+Presenter: Mark Wojnowski, Director of Admissions & Rev. James Maher, President

 * Session titles are subject to change.